Pests

 • For large pots, use a moisture meter to assess depth moisture rather than relying only on surface feel

-• Sand or perlite top-dressing after repotting prevents early gnat establishment
+• Use sand or perlite top-dressing rather than bark or moss after repotting to prevent early gnat establishment

 Quick Summary